node-task/spec/README.md

 ### version
 A valid [semver](http://semver.org/) string.

-### emitter
-An instance of a EventEmitter compatible API.

 ### options ≈
 An array of objects enumerating possible options and their default values.